Who We Are

 The ponds where the fish are reared are specially constructed with a concrete catch basin or “kettle” in front of the drain.
 When the fish are ready to be transferred, various size screens can be inserted in the kettle to allow the water, but not the fish, to drain out.
 The fish collect here and can be removed with nets when the pond is nearly empty.
 Fish are weighed and counted and then loaded onto specially designed distribution trucks with oxygen for transport to stocking sites.

 Once at the stocking site, hatchery biologists pump water from the river or lake into the tanks on the distribution truck for a period of 30 minutes to an hour or more.
 This is to acclimate the fish to the water in terms of temperature and water chemistry (pH, salinity, etc).
 Once released, they are not shocked by a sudden change of water, and disperse into the receiving waters in good health.

-American shad production is somewhat different.
-Wild broodfish are collected from the rivers, and brought to Edenton where tissue samples are taken for genetic analysis and tracking.
+American shad and River Herring production is somewhat different.
+Wild broodfish are collected from the rivers and brought to Edenton where tissue samples are taken for genetic analysis and tracking.
 The fish spawn in circular tanks at the hatchery, and the eggs are hatched in special incubation jars.
-The fry are fed newly hatched brine shrimp for about a week, then released into North Carolina rivers.
+The fry are released into North Carolina rivers.

 Why do we need federal hatcheries and who pays for them?

 This is a national fish hatchery which is supported by tax dollars.
 Fish raised on Federal hatcheries are stocked in public waters to support Federal fishery responsibilities mandated by law.
 These include fish for restoration where, for example, man-made dams have altered a stream’s natural reproductive capability; or to restore threatened or endangered populations.
 Fish are also used to support recreational fishing programs in Federal and state waters.